AntonSarr/strtree/README.md

 2. Use PyPI:
 `pip install strtree`
 1. Use a distribution file located in the `dist` folder:
-`pip install strtree-0.1.0-py3-none-any.whl`
+`pip install strtree-x.x.x-py3-none-any.whl`

 # Contribution

 You are very welcome to participate in the project.
-You may solve the current issues or add new functionality - it is up to you to.
+You may solve the current issues or add new functionality - it is up to you.